 Try and reduce the amount of processed foods you consume.
 They may contain MSG, artificial food coloring, artificial sweetener, nitrates and genetically modified organisms which are not heathy for you or the baby.
 At the very least, try to consume these products in moderation.

 2 – Drink clean filtered tap water.
 Definitely, skip the watered bottle to decrease your exposure to BPA, which is known to leach out into the water we drink from the plastic water bottles.
 Why not install a home water filtration system or a purchase portable filter for your home.
 There are many different types of water filters available at affordable prices.

 4 – Breath cleaner air.
-According to the Environmental Protection Agency, our indoor air can be two to five times more polluted than the outdoor air we breath.
+According to the Environmental Protection Agency, our indoor air can be two to five times more polluted than the outdoor air we breathe.
 There are some easy ways to help you freshen the air and diffuse any unwanted odours: add plants, ban smoking in your home, ventilate the house by opening up windows to circulate air and/or you can diffuse essential oils in your home.
 Clean your home with safe products.
-Try making your own products such as homemade daily shower spray that will not only be safe for you and your family, but safe for the environment.
-Oh, and avoid those plug in air freshers- they are known to do more bad then good.
+Try making your own products such as homemade daily shower spray that will not only be safe for you and your family but safe for the environment.
+Oh, and avoid those plug-in air freshers- they are known to do more bad than good.

 5 – Create a safe sleeping environment.
 When we are expecting a little bundle of joy we want to decorate and create the cutest room possible.
 Have you ever thought of what is in the paints we use to plaster on our walls?
 The best option is VOC-free paints, which use water instead of petroleum based solvents and contain no heavy metals or formaldehyde.
 These paints are readily available at most home improvement stores.